A topic from the subject of Chromatography in Chemistry.

 Data Analysis

 Chromatographic data is analyzed by interpreting chromatographic peaks or bands.
 The retention time or distance traveled by each component provides information about its interaction with the stationary and mobile phases.
-Peak area or height can be used for quantitative analysis.
+Peak area or height, along with calibration curves, can be used for quantitative analysis.
+Software is commonly used for data acquisition and processing.

 Applications